 A ducted air conditioning system is similar to a split system air conditioner, except that the entire cooling system is concealed in a hard-to-see area (often in the roof space) and cool air is directed to different areas of the property using ducts.

 Compared to an evaporative air conditioning system, a ducted air conditioning system is significantly less obtrusive and far better for cooling an entire building.
 This means it’s easy to maintain the same temperature across the entire property with just one controlled system.
-It is also more effective in humid environments and does not use water (although electricity costs will be higher).
+It is also more effective in humid environments.

 However, the main disadvantages to using a ducted system is that the initial installation costs more and that the space requirement for fitting the ducting can limit your options.

 The running costs for evaporative air conditioning systems in Perth depend upon both the cost of electricity and the cost of water, and as such may vary according to the time of day.

 For example, an evaporative air conditioning system with a 0.75kW fan and a need for 80 litres of water will cost $0.225 per hour for electricity (at $0.30 per kW hour) plus $0.26 per hour for water (at $3.25 per kL).
 The combined cost is approximately $0.49 per hour.

 Installing Evaporative Air Conditioning Systems

 We have more than 21 years of experience and are Perth’s experts at installing a wide range of air conditioning systems.
 To find out more about our installation services, click here.